Want to build muscle as you lose weight? Try these six tips to help your body to get lean and strong.

 1. Eat Protein

-There is nothing else on this list that will make much of a difference if you do not follow this step.
-I’m not kidding.
+Nothing else on this list that will make much of a difference if you do not follow this step.
 You can lift weights all day, every day – but you will never see proper results if you are not consuming enough protein.
-But how much protein do you need?
-This is an age-old question in the bodybuilding world, and many have tried to answer it.
-While science seems to point to 0.63 grams per pound of body weight, in practice, people will always consume less protein than I recommend.
+(1, 2)

 3. Lower Your Stress Levels